RATFIVE/University-Project---Cluster-Analysis-on-IMU-Data/README.md

 First we have to iterate over all directories and concatenate all of those *.txt* files into one data_all.csv file.
 This is done with <code>pd.concat()</code>.
 This process is done in a separate jupyter file ***collect_data.ipynb*** and stored the data in **data_all.csv**.

+# File: experiments.ipynb
+In this file I have done the cluster analysis

+# File collect_data.ipynb
+This is the code how I merged all the data form the subfolders into one file.